 The Nature Walk provides an educative environment, improved connectivity, and a place for passive recreation.
 As an all access pedestrian thoroughfare with seating and views across the lake into the Reserve, it is a space for quiet contemplation away from the busy central campus.
 The two decks incorporate seating, book leaning rails, wheelchair accessible desks and power points to facilitate group learning.
 By creating a public experience of JMR with minimal on ground disturbance, the Nature Walk invites greater opportunities for connection to the Reserve and collaboration with its users, and enables further restoration of biologically diverse local ecosystems.
 The Nature Walk is a unique public realm asset that promotes Monash University as a world class educational facility at the forefront of innovation.
 The JMR is an on-campus facility that sets Monash University apart from its competitors.
 The Nature Walk lifts the public image of the Reserve and understanding of its function and value and offers significant economic and social and cultural value to the University.

-Office Name: Urban Initiatives
+Lead Consultant: Urban Initiatives

 Project name: Jock Marshall Reserve Nature Walk

 Project Location: Monash University Clayton Campus, Wellington Road, Clayton, Victoria, 3800, Australia

 Sub-consultants: John Mullen and Partners Engineering – Structural & Civil Engineer

 BCS Building Consulting Services Australia – Services Engineer

 Architecture and Access – DDA Consultant

 Red Textas – Quantity Surveyor